SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 ### What should be documented?

 All important discoveries and decisions made around a Work Item should be recorded.
-Generally, if you think another developer would need to know this information or get value from it, then document it.
+Generally, if you think another Scrum team member would need to know this information or get value from it, then document it.

 Some examples include:

-* Discovery - The developer finds a blocking issue hindering the Work Item's progress
+* Discovery - A developer finds a blocking issue hindering the Work Item's progress
-* Discovery - The developer has investigated Application Insights, they can't see any errors, and they don't think there is a problem with the HTTP calls.
+* Discovery - A developer has investigated Application Insights, they can't see any errors, and they don't think there is a problem with the HTTP calls.
 So, Application Insights is no longer a priority for investigation
+* Discovery - A tester notices a problem with a feature
 * Decision - The Product Owner has asked for changes to the functionality
-* Decision - The developer gets approval to implement a new UI design
+* Decision - A developer gets approval to implement a new UI design
+* Decision - A tester has tested and approved the feature in staging

 ### When should changes be documented?

 Ideally, you want to update an item as soon as a critical decision or discovery has been made.
-However, updating the Work Item at these stages is particularly important.
+However, updating the Work Item at the following stages is particularly important.

 * Before calling someone to show the Work Item
 * Before switching focus onto another Work Item or project